apache/druid/docs/content/tutorials/tutorial-kafka.md

 This tutorial demonstrates how to load data into Apache Druid (incubating) from a Kafka stream, using Druid's Kafka indexing service.

-For this tutorial, we'll assume you've already downloaded Druid as described in the [single-machine quickstart](index.html) and have it running on your local machine.
+For this tutorial, we'll assume you've already downloaded Druid as described in the [quickstart](index.html) using the `micro-quickstart` single-machine configuration and have it running on your local machine.
 You don't need to have loaded any data yet.

 ## Download and start Kafka